FOREX-Dollar strengthens on U.S. economic outlook; euro dips below $1.20

 Graphic: World FX rates https://tmsnrt.rs/2RBWI5E

-LONDON, Feb 4 (Reuters) - The dollar strengthened to two-month highs against the euro and yen, after data pointed to an improvement in the U.S. economic outlook, while risk appetite in global stock markets eased off.
+LONDON, Feb 4 (Reuters) - The dollar strengthened to two-month highs and the euro dropped below $1.20, as data pointed to an improvement in the U.S. economic outlook, bond yields rose and oil prices hit a one-year high.

+The U.S. dollar rose to as high as 91.485 against a basket of currencies, its strongest in two months =USD.

-Dollar short positions are elevated, meaning that the dollar has room to rise when speculators quit those positions 0#NETUSDFX=.
+Dollar shorts are elevated, meaning that the dollar has room to rise when speculators quit those positions 0#NETUSDFX=.

 "We are not convinced that the US dollar’s current rebound will prove sustainable beyond the near-term," Lee Hardman, a currency analyst at MUFG, wrote in a note to clients, citing the continued decline of U.S. real yields.